jaseemabid/blog/hire.md

 I'm interested in compilers, distributed systems and programming languages.
 I care a lot about correctness and performance of software.

-Some of the (technical) things I would really appreciate about a new job are,
+Some of the things I would really appreciate about a new job are,

+1. Culture and being kind to each other matters a lot, and it is the one lesson I learned at Monzo.
+Almost nothing about a job is worth it in a toxic environment.

 1. Working at [Monzo](https://monzo.com) has been an [incredibly rewarding journey][monzo blog] 🚀 so far but an entirely different set of engineering